reinebold/cs580CMS/README.txt

 3. The teal cube shows how to use a program that uses shaders to color everything teal
 4. The textured cube shows how to use textures.

+Getting started coding:
+1. A class 'CMS' was made in CMS.h and CMS.cpp.
+It has 'display' and 'init' which are called in the corresponding 'display' and 'init' functions in Main.cpp.
+So basically all you need to change is this class.

 Updating doxygen:
 1. Download doxygen.
 2. In command prompt in the cs580CMS folder, do "doxygen Doxyfile"